tal-moshayov/step-heroku-deploy/README.md

 # What's new

-- Major refactor:
-- Only install toolbelt if needed (currently only required for running a command).
-- Fix security issue, where the host key was ignored.
-- step.sh now uses functions.
+- Check if API key is still valid.
+- Check if app exists on Heroku.
+- Suppress output of curl.

 # Options